 Who we are

 The mission of Harbor Lights Foundation is to support children, teens and families coping with loss in Westchester and Fairfield Counties and the surrounding areas.
 We do this by helping to create an environment where kids – and the adults in their lives – have the resources they need as they navigate the grieving process.
-Our services are offered free of charge to families.

 Laura Moore, EdD, CHES, CCLS